Subscribe

 What not to wear

-When going down your packing list of what to wear in Italy, be sure to leave off the gaudy jewelry, oversized shirts with logos, fanny packs, baseball hats, beach flip flops or anything else that isn't very classy.
+When going down your packing list of what to bring for your trip to Italy, be sure to leave off the gaudy jewelry, oversized shirts with logos, fanny packs, baseball hats, beach flip flops or anything else that isn’t very classy.
 These items will cause you to stand out like a sore thumb as a tourist, which will make people treat you differently (not always for the better) and possibly even target you for pickpocketing.

 The warm weather dilemma

 Summers in Italy can get quite hot with highs in the 80s and 90s, and you may become uncomfortable in heavy pants.
-While shorts for women are an option, they aren't worn often by European women and may cause you to stand out slightly.
-If you want to fit in more with the locals, wear a skirt of a tasteful length or wear a light and comfortable dress (my favorite summer Italy attire is a sundress).
-It's best if you can find a dress that you can comfortably wear during the day and then dress it up for a nice dinner by adding a cardigan or shawl; then you don't have to pack as many clothes.
+While shorts for women are an option, they aren’t worn often by European women and may cause you to stand out slightly.
+If you want to fit in more with the locals, choose a skirt of a tasteful length or accessorize a light and comfortable dress (my favorite summer attire is a sundress).
+It’s best if you can find a dress that you can comfortably don during the day and then dress it up for a nice dinner by adding a cardigan or shawl; then you don’t have to pack as many clothes.

 Dressing for cold weather

-What to wear in Italy during the cooler months?
+What to bring with during the cooler months?
 Jeans used to be rare in Europe, but they have become popular in recent years and are now worn by Italians with more frequency.
-You can't go wrong with jeans in Italy if you need coverage, especially since dirt does not show up on them easily.
+You can’t go wrong with jeans if you need coverage, especially since dirt does not show up on them easily.

 Just remember that jeans are heavy to pack and difficult to wash or dry quickly.
 If you are backpacking or trying to pack lightly, you may be better off with pants made of thinner materials.
 Some companies make knit pants especially for travel; they are very light and dry quickly.